material-components/material-components-android/docs/components/TextField.md

 ### Making text fields accessible

-Android's text field component APIs support both label text and helper text for informing the user as to what information is requested for a text field.
+Android's text field component APIs support both label text and helper text, which explain what is requested for a text field.
 While optional, their use is strongly encouraged.

 #### Content description

-When using **custom icons**, you should set a content description on them so that screen readers like TalkBack are able to announce their purpose or action, if any.
+When using **custom icons**, you should set a content description on them so that screen readers, like TalkBack, are able to announce their purpose or action.

 For the leading icon, that can be achieved via the `app:startIconContentDescription` attribute or `setStartIconContentDescription`